ndelrossi/commitwith/README.md

 $ rake db:create
 $ rake db:migrate
 ```
-If you want to seed the database with some projects, run:
+Run this if you want to seed the database with some projects.
+Note: This will delete all projects first.
 ```
 $ rake db:seed
 ```
 ## Notes

  * Confirmation email for new projects is only sent on production
+ * last_update attribute will only auto-update in production

 ## Testing